nfqde/nfq-colors/README.md

 `;
 ```

-The `translucify` function is a utility designed to make a given color translucent by blending it with transparency.
+The `translucify` function is a utility designed to make a given color translucent by blending it with transparency.  </br>
-By leveraging the CSS `color-mix` function, it combines the provided color with a transparent color, resulting in a translucent version of the original color.
+By leveraging the CSS `color-mix` function, it combines the provided color with a transparent color, resulting in a translucent version of the original color. </br>
 This function is particularly useful for creating semi-transparent overlays, backgrounds, or other UI elements that require a touch of transparency.

 ---

 ## Configuration

-You can define some things about the Themes that can be generated.
+You can define some things about the themes that can be generated.
 Here all options you can define:

 ### baseColors